WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 #### Export the dataset form

 To begin, go to the dataset where you have already built the form you want to use or modify.
 Scroll all the way to the bottom of the dataset page.

 In the right hand drawer there is a heading for “Export form”.
 Below the heading is a link with the text “Click to export form (JSON)”.

-#### Saving the form

 Click on the link to download the form.
 Your browser should prompt you to chose a place on your computer to save the file.
 Choose a location which makes sense and where you can easily find the form.
 If you are going to be reusing the form, be sure to put it in a safe place.